Kappa Alpha Psi: Student of the Year

 The Student of the Year competition is a contest that encompasses six areas deemed critical to a successful life: scholarship, talent, community involvement, poise and appearance, career preparation, and model chapter operation.
 Each province sponsors a pageant during its council.
 In the year of a Grand Chapter Meeting, the province winners compete at the Grand Chapter Meeting.
 The first Student of the Year Pageant was held on May 20, 1972, at Drexel University, under the direction of Mel Davis.
 The first Pageant at the Grand Chapter Meeting occurred at the 58th Grand Chapter Meeting.

 Kappa Alpha Psi Foundation

 The Kappa Alpha Psi Foundation, established in 1981, is the philanthropic arm of the fraternity and assists both alumni and undergraduate chapters in support of scholarships, after-school programs, and national projects such as Habitat for Humanity.

 The Kappa Alpha Psi Foundation was conceived by Oliver S. Gumbs, the 23rd Grand Polemarch.
-In May 1982, he proposed forming a separate 501(c)(3) charitable foundation to accept contributions to finance the headquarter's renovation project.
+In May 1982, he proposed forming a separate 501(c)(3) charitable foundation to accept contributions to finance the headquarters' renovation project.
 The foundation also accepts contributions from individuals, organizations, and businesses.